1828 United States presidential election: Results

+22.2% of the voting age population and 57.3% of eligible voters participated in the election.
 All of the states, except for Delaware and South Carolina, selected their electors through a popular vote.
 The selection of electors began on October 31 with elections in Ohio and Pennsylvania and ended on November 13 with elections in North Carolina.
 The Electoral College met on December 3.

 Adams won the same states that his father had won in the election of 1800 (the New England states, New Jersey, and Delaware) and Maryland, but Jackson won all other states and won the election in a landslide.

 The Democratic Party in Georgia was hopelessly divided into two factions (Troup and Clark) at the time.
 Despite this, both factions nominated Jackson for President, with the election being primarily a test of the strength of these two factions - the Adams electors ran a very poor third, with just 3.21% of the vote.
 The winning slate, which received a 3,000 vote majority.

 Jackson received 50.3% of the vote in states without slavery while he received 72.6% of the vote in states with slavery.
 He received 200,000 votes in the South and 400,000 votes in the North, but the Three-fifths Compromise, which inflated the South's electoral votes, resulted in him receiving 105 electoral votes from the South and 73 votes from the North.

-This was the first election in American history in which the incumbent president lost re-election despite winning a greater share of the popular vote than they did the previous election.
+This was the first election in American history in which the incumbent president lost re-election despite winning a greater share of the popular vote than in the previous election.
 This would not happen again until 2020.
+Adams' loss was also the second time an elected president lost the popular vote twice, this also occurred with Benjamin Harrison in 1888 and 1892, and Donald Trump who lost the popular vote in 2016 and 2020.

 This was the last election in which the Democrats won Kentucky until 1856.
 It is also the only election where Maine, New Hampshire, New Jersey, and Vermont voted for the National Republicans, and the last time that New Hampshire voted against the Democrats until 1856.

 It was also the only election in which an electoral vote split occurred in Maine until the election of 2016, the first election in which the winning ticket did not have a north–south balance, and the first election in which two northerners ran against two southerners.